GaryM02/Realm-Python-Library/README.md

 The **Realm-Python-Library** is a Python library that provides an interface to interact with the Realm database.
 Realm is a mobile database that can be used for storing and managing data in mobile and web applications.

+Realm-Python-Library is only beginning and there is much functionality to add.
+This is a great place to start and I hope to develop this library to do great things.

 ## Features

 - Allows you to create, update, and delete objects in the Realm database.